Metroids/super-metroid-tracker/README.md

-# Super Metroid supermetroid.Tracker #
+# Super Metroid Item / Objective Tracker #

 ### What is this repository for? ###

 * Item tracker for Super Metroid.
-Works on all versions of supermetroid.Snes9x version 1.60 for Windows.
+* Supports reading process memory on Windows when using Snes9x version 1.60 for Windows.
+* Supports NWA memory access for other operating systems.
+* Supports objective tracking in some cases.
-* Version 1.0
+* Version 3.0